theramiyer/blog/content/post/2021/let-us-talk-covid-vaccine.md

 3. Nucleic vaccines use the virus’ {{< smallcaps DNA >}} or {{< smallcaps RNA >}} to work.
 Vaccines developed by Pfizer and Moderna use a smaller strand of the {{< smallcaps RNA >}}, called Messenger-{{< smallcaps RNA >}} (or m-{{< smallcaps RNA >}}) to dictate the production of antigens, which in turn triggers an immune response.
 4. A viral vector also dictates the production of antigens, but uses a harmless variant of the target virus---for instance, a virus that affects pigs and not humans, but has a similar structure and triggers similar antigen production as the target.
 This behaviour also triggers an immune response, even though the virus cannot harm humans.

-Both, Bharat Biotech's _Covaxin_ and the AstraZenica's _Covishield_ are the cold virus vaccines, but different in their workings.
+Both, Bharat Biotech's _Covaxin_ and the AstraZenica's _Covishield_ are cold virus vaccines, but different in their workings.
 The former has a full {{< smallcaps SARS >}}-CoV-2 but with inactivated genes which disables the replication of the virus while keeping the spike proteins intact.
 The spike proteins try to bind with our cells and that triggers an immune response.
 [This New York Times article](https://www.nytimes.com/interactive/2021/health/bharat-biotech-covid-19-vaccine.html) has a beautiful pictorial representation of the working of Covaxin.

 Covisheild is the viral vector variant.
 This vaccine uses an adenovirus (a virus that causes flu-like illness) that affects chimpanzees, which has the same spike protein structure as the {{< smallcaps SARS >}}-CoV-2.
 Covishield shares similarities with Covaxin in using the spike protein to trigger an immune response.
 Our immunity can then use the same identification-and-response mechanism to tackle a live {{< smallcaps SARS >}}-CoV-2 attack.